Reflecting Upon Irreducible Mind

 systems, since that such conception present the same problem of trying

-right or wrong, is not that consciousness rises from objective things.
+point, right or wrong, is not that consciousness rises from objective

-My point (my idea) is that consciousness is indeed a property of objective

 things.
+My point (my idea) is that consciousness is indeed a property

+of objective things.
 Of all of them.
-If I am right (and most likely I am not...
+If I am right (and most likely

-just like everyone else), consciousness cannot be said to actually emerge
+I am not... just like everyone else), consciousness cannot be said to

-and in quality.
+in intensity and in quality.
 But it has been there all the while.
-I detail these ideas
+I detail

 http://www.criticandokardec.com.br/materialism_is_dead.htm